-The SENDCo and the child's class teacher will decide on the action needed to help the child progress in the light of earlier assessments.
+The SENCo and the child's class teacher will decide on the action needed to help the child progress in the light of earlier assessments.
 This may include:

-Different learning materials or specialist equipment.
+- Different learning materials or specialist equipment - Some group or individual support, which may involve small groups of children being withdrawn to work with the TA, HLTA, teacher or SENCo - or, with TA support on individual targets.
+Extra adult time will be allocated to devise/administer the nature of the planned intervention and also to monitor its effectiveness - Staff development and training to introduce more effective strategies

-- Some group or individual support, which may involve small groups of children being withdrawn to work with the TA, HLTA, teacher or SENDCo; - or, with TA support on individual targets.
-Extra adult time will be allocated to devise/administer the nature of the planned intervention and also to monitor its effectiveness. - Staff development and training to introduce more effective strategies.
+After initial discussions with the SENCo, the child's class teacher will be responsible for working with the child on a daily basis and ensuring delivery of any individualised programme in the classroom.
+Parents will continue to be consulted and kept informed of the action taken to help their child and of the outcome of any action.
+Parents will be invited to meet regularly with the class teacher and

-After initial discussions with the SENDCo, the child's class teacher will be responsible for working with the child on a daily basis and ensuring delivery of any individualised programme in the classroom.
-Parents will continue to be consulted and kept informed of the action taken to help their child, and of the outcome of any action.
-Parents will be invited to meet regularly with the class teacher and SENDCo and they will have specific time slots to discuss Individual Learning targets and progress with the SENDCo on a termly basis.
+SENCo and they will have the ability to request specific time slots to discuss individual learning targets and progress with the SENCo on a termly basis.

-The SENDCo will support further assessment of the child where necessary, assisting in planning for their future needs in discussion with colleagues and parents.
+The SENCo will support further assessment of the child where necessary, assisting in planning for their future needs in discussion with colleagues and parents.

-The use of Outside Agencies
+The Use of Outside Agencies